 Sedum (Stonecrop)

-Sedum is a diverse group of succulent ground covers that store water in their fleshy leaves, making them perfect for drought-prone areas.
-These Midwest ground covers come in various colors and textures, and most species are also cold-tolerant.
+Sedum is a diverse group of succulent ground covers that store water in their fleshy leaves — perfect for drought-prone areas.
+They come in various colors and textures, and most species are cold-tolerant too.

 Hardiness Zones: 3-9